 Kevin: There you go.

 Jean: --and I remembered that you had said that and that you had--

 Jean: --said you weren't even sure what that meant, and ...

 Jim: That's why our little one came to us and said, "What does that mean, dad, to be a Daly?"
 I said, "I don't know."

 Jim: Yeah, I didn't know why he was asking.

-So I want … I want the kid to get back to the family; I want jobs to be done and all those kind of things.
-That helps the kid identify with home so that it's not a hotel; it's a home that kid lives in.
+So I want the kid to give back to the family; I want jobs to be done and all those kind of things.
+That helps the kid identify with home, so that it's not a hotel; it's a home that kid lives in.